Speaking about Enigma Telematics’ relationship with the Murphy Group, Simon Keam-George, Business Development Director at Enigma said,

 “Skyline provides fleet managers with a wealth of information that allows them to bring about genuine improvements to the effectiveness and efficiency of their business – as the Murphy Group has clearly demonstrated.
 We hope to continue our strong relationship with them in the future.”

-After winning a contract to provide services to EDF Energy, the Murphy Group first utilised Enigma Telematics’ expertise in February 2008.
+After winning a contract to provide services to EDF Energy, Civil Engineering specialist, the Murphy Group first utilised Enigma Telematics’ expertise in February 2008.
 Prior to Murphy taking over the contract, the incumbent contractor had utilised vehicle telematics and Murphy was keen to ensure continuity in this area.

 After considering Murphy’s precise requirements, Enigma recommended its flagship Skyline system as a viable solution and following the necessary approvals, telematics units were installed on the vehicles that would be used to undertake the work.

 Skyline allowed Murphy to demonstrate adherence to contract conditions such as miles driven and hours worked by its staff, with timesheet validation possible through the extraction of accurate fleet management data, which was provided to EDF.